DonSaul/DOTNETPROJECT1/readme.md

 ### Node Package Manager (NPM):

 Critical for managing Node.js packages and project dependencies, NPM facilitates code sharing and reuse.
-Installation involves downloadingk Node.js from the [Node.js Downloads](https://nodejs.org/en/download), which includes NPM.
+Installation involves downloading Node.js from the [Node.js Downloads](https://nodejs.org/en/download), which includes NPM.
 Node.js should be chosen based on system compatibility and user recommendations.
 Post-installation, the presence of Node.js and NPM can be verified by executing `node --version` and `npm --version` commands, respectively, to display installed versions.

 ## 2.2 Initial Setup and Configuration